Story of O

-Story of O (Histoire d'O, [istwaʁ do]) is an erotic novel published in 1954 by French author Anne Desclos under the pen name Pauline Réage, and published in French by Jean-Jacques Pauvert.
+Story of O (Histoire d'O, [istwaʁ do]) is an erotic novel written by French author Anne Desclos under the pen name Pauline Réage, with the original French text published in 1954 by Jean-Jacques Pauvert.

-Desclos did not reveal herself as the author for 40 years after the initial publication.
+Desclos did not reveal herself as the author until 1994, 40 years after the initial publication.
 Desclos stated she wrote the novel as a series of love letters to her lover Jean Paulhan, who had admired the work of the Marquis de Sade.
 The novel shares with the latter themes such as love, dominance, and submission.

 Plot

 Story of O is a tale of female submission involving a beautiful Parisian fashion photographer named O, who is taught to be constantly available for oral, vaginal, and anal intercourse, offering herself to any male who belongs to the same secret society as her lover.
 She is regularly stripped, blindfolded, chained, and whipped; her anus is widened by increasingly large plugs; her labium is pierced and her buttocks are branded.

 The story begins when O's lover, René, brings her to the château in Roissy, where she is trained to serve the members of an elite club.
 After this initial training, as a demonstration of their bond and his generosity, René hands O to his elder stepbrother Sir Stephen, a more severe master.
 René wants O to learn to serve someone whom she does not love, and someone who does not love her.
 Over the course of this training, O falls in love with Sir Stephen and believes him to be in love with her as well.
 During the summer, Sir Stephen sends O to an old mansion in Samois solely inhabited by women for advanced training and body modifications related to submission.
 There she agrees to receive permanent marks of Sir Stephen's ownership, in the form of a brand and a steel tag hanging from a labia piercing.

 Meanwhile René has encouraged O to seduce Jacqueline, a vain fashion model, and lure her to Roissy.
 Jacqueline is repulsed when she first sees O's chains and scars, although O herself is proud of her condition as a willing slave.
 But Jacqueline's younger half-sister becomes enamored of O, and begs to be taken to Roissy.

 At the climax, O is presented as a sexual slave, nude but for an owl-like mask and a leash attached to her piercing, before a large party of guests who treat her solely as an object.
 Afterward, she is shared by Sir Stephen and an associate of his who is referred to only as "The Commander".

 Some early editions included several different variations of an epilogue which note that Sir Stephen later abandoned O, though there is debate as to whether Desclos intended it to be included in the finished work; in one such version, O is so distraught by the threat of this abandonment that she insists she would rather die and asks for permission to commit suicide, which is granted.